A Wide-Moat Firm That Thrives on Complexity

 Autodesk creates and commercializes a wide range of computer-aided design (CAD) solutions.
 In a nutshell, the firm's applications enable its clients, which range from single-person firms to large multinational corporations, to digitally create, analyze, and manage product and project designs.
 The value behind Autodesk's applications is simple: Clients save money by creating better, faster, and cheaper products.
 Although many people still think of Autodesk's applications as being limited to designing cars and bulky machinery, a host of new industries have embraced the benefits of digital design.
 Nowadays, organizations around the world employ Autodesk's software to design anything from golf clubs to artery stents to skyscrapers.

-Rafael Garcia does not own shares in any of the securities mentioned above.
+Rafael Garcia does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.